Health Studies

 Provides senior students with the opportunity to apply methodological skills to a health research problem.
 Students will give presentations of their research proposals, and there may be a guest seminar on health research projects.

-Prerequisite: Completion of at least 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-op programs in Health Studies
+Prerequisite: Completion of at least 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-op programs in Health and Society

 Course Experience: University-Based Experience